-Share information about the event schedule, promotion plan and intended audience with the facility security director.
-Make sure the facility security director knows the schedule for each day, and the different facility spaces that will be used during the event.
+Share detailed information about the event schedule, promotion plan and intended audience with the facility security director.
+If there the facility does not have its own security director, then work directly with the local Federation security director on all event related security matters.